uehaj/groovyz/README.md

 ===============

 Groovy's custum type checker is very powerful technology not only for type checkeing but also implemnet a kind of language fueture like Type Class.
-But it moght be abuse of for 'type checker'.
-I hope general feture similer to custom type checker but can be specify compile phase and more AST node match events.
+But it might be abuse of for 'type checker'.
+I hope a new feture to groovy, whih is general feture similer to custom type checker but can be specify compile phase and more AST node match events.

 Enjoy!